kazkojima/m5stack-app/mavtest/README.md

 EOS
 ```

 The tcp telemetry port of ArduCopter can be assigned with its command line argument like as "-C tcp:192.168.11.1:5900".
-These address(APM_SERVER_ADDRESS) and port(TELEMETORY_PORT) of telemetry can be configured with "make menuconf".
+These address(APM_SERVER_ADDRESS) and port(TELEMETORY_PORT) of telemetry can be configured with "make menuconfig".